“So … why do you want to write about me?” my then eighty-year-old father asked me over a dozen years ago when I began to interview him for a book.

 His story morphed into my novel, Luck is Just the Beginning, published by Floricanto Press on November 23, 2015.
 It is inspired by the true story of his remarkable luck.
 My father won the lottery after a premonition.
 But what’s more remarkable is what happened after.

 Ramón León was born in Puerto Rico in 1925.
 My grandmother lost her first eight babies shortly after birth.
 My father was the 15th child.
-No one in his family except his sister (the only girl of the 15!) completed high school.
+No one in his family except his sister (the only girl of the fifteen!) completed high school.
 They were poor and hardworking and owned a clothing and textile store in the village of Maunabo on the southeast corner of the island.
-My grandmother, Abuela Chepa, sewed for villagers on special occasions, items such as a shirt or skirt selected from a dog eared Sears-Roebuck catalog.
+My grandmother, Abuela Chepa, sewed for villagers on special occasions, items such as a shirt or skirt selected from her dog eared Sears-Roebuck catalog.

 My father did alterations, too, but since a young boy, he had a dream to become a dentist after working with an old American man, a dentist whom everyone called “humanitario.”
 Yet the island had few dentists and no dental school at that time.
 His only chance to attend dental school in the mainland U.S. was to apply for a scholarship, but only five were awarded on the island annually, a tremendous long shot.